theandrew168/sbs-website/content/posts/utilizing-all-cores-in-a-nodejs-web-application.md

 _This_ is the secret sauce that allows multiple processes to listen on the same port at the same time.
 Additionally, since [Linux 3.9](https://man7.org/linux/man-pages/man7/socket.7.html), this socket option causes incoming TCP connections to be evenly distributed across all listening processes.
 This is effectively operating system based load balancing.
-I thought that was fascinating!
+Fascinating!

-Enough jabbering about sockets, let's see the results!
+Enough jabbering about sockets, let's see the results.

 ![NodeJS multi-threaded performance](/images/node-multi.png)